Carl E. Grunsky

-Carl Ewald Grunsky (April 4, 1855 - June 9, 1934) was a geologist and civil engineer throughout the mid 19th century.
+Carl Ewald Grunsky (April 4, 1855 - June 9, 1934) was an American geologist and civil engineer.

 Biography

 In 1896, Grunsky implemented the innovative gravity-based sewer channeling waste rapidly from North Point to Golden Gate or towards Oakland.
 He served as member on the Board of Trustees from 1898 to 1904 at the California Academy of Sciences where in 1911 he was promoted to secretary and was elected president in 1912.

 Before entering the field of geology and civil engineering, Grunsky pursued a career in medicine.
 After entering a Realschule and Polytechnikum in Stuttgart, Germany, he switched to civil engineering.
 After starting his first career as a city engineer of San Francisco, from 1900 to 1904, and gaining recognition, he consequently became a member of the Panama Canal Commission from 1904 to 1905.
 From 1905 to 1907, he served as a consulting engineer for the US Reclamation Service.

 He succeeded Dr. Barton Warren Evermann and acted as a director of Museum of Academy and the Steinhart Aquarium in 1932.
 Grunsky spent most of his time working to supervise the rivers.
 After receiving the Norman Medal of the American Society of Civil Engineers in 1910, he was elected vice president in 1922 and president in 1924.
 In 1924 he was also president of the Pacific Division of the American Association for the Advancement of Science.
 He was president of the American Engineering Council from 1930 to 1931.
 He played a significant role during the St. Francis Dam expedition.
 Grunsky and his co-worker John C. Branner announced that the dam was working properly right before the St. Francis dam broke.
 The breakage of the dam marked the end of William Mulholland's career.